 - Must pass pre-employment physical screening.
 Fit to carry 50lbs, walk extensively, and be medically approved to wear chemical protective clothing including respirators.
 Must have no medical condition that would interfere with performing essential job functions.

-- Must be able to respond to potential emergencies of the Evanston campus, off hours and weekends within one hour.
+- Must be able to respond to potential emergencies of the Evanston campus, off hours and weekends as needed.

 Minimum Competencies: (Skills, knowledge, and abilities.)

 - Excellent interpersonal skills, ability to work with individuals from many cultural backgrounds and varying language skills.